smuehlst/c1pctest/README.md

 upload over the cassette port.
 For this a modified version of the Python script kcs_encody.py by [David Beazley](http://www.dabeaz.com/py-kcs/index.html) is used.

+The [tools/win subdirectory](/tools/win) contains PowerShell scripts to upload files over the serial port, for BASIC files and binary executables.